cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 After the script finishes without error, the Cloudberry Database is installed successfully.
 You can now connect to the database and get ready to perform some simple operations on it.

-1. Connect to the Docker container from hosting machine:
+1. Connect to the Docker container from the host machine:

     ```shell
     ssh gpadmin@localhost # Password: Hashdata@123